 What Is GHB?

 Known today as an infamous date rape drug, GHB, or Gamma Hydroxybutyrate (C4H8O3), can produce effects ranging from euphoria (at low doses) to blackouts and amnesia.
-Initially, the chemical compound became popular as a surgery anesthetic in the 1960s, then as a party drug and fat burner in the 1980s.
+The chemical compound initially became popular as a surgery anesthetic in the 1960s, then gained notoriety as a party drug and fat burner in the 1980s.
 The body produces small amounts of GHB naturally in the brain.
 Some meats, beer, and wine also contain GHB; the average liter of wine holds between 4 mg and 21 mg of GHB.
-Conversely, illicit GHB confiscated from clubs and street sales commonly hold between 500 mg and 3,000 mg of GHB.
+Conversely, illicit GHB confiscated from clubs and street sales commonly holds between 500 mg and 3,000 mg of GHB.

 - Gamma Oh